-The applications process is currently closed for 2015.
-We typically accept applications from mid-November until early April, for a June-August program.
-Check back during that time frame in order to apply for the 2016 program.
+The applications process is currently closed for 2016.
+We typically accept applications from mid-December until early April, for a June-August program.
+Check back during that time frame in order to apply for the 2017 program.

 Whether for business or pleasure, people come from all across the world to visit Tucson's blossoming green landscape.
 Found in the Sonoran Desert - dubbed "the greenest of deserts" - Tucson offers travelers clear skies, fresh air, stunning sunsets and rugged outdoor adventures.

 Everyone agrees that autonomous vehicles should be safer than regular vehicles, but how do we know if they actually will?
 This project works on the application of safety verification tools to ground vehicles.